jlant/findpeaks/README.md

 # findpeaks

-findpeak finds the largest (peak) values of the first parameter in [USGS NWIS] timeseries data files and prints the date and time of its occurrence along with the corresponding value.
+Finds the peak (largest) values of the first parameter in [USGS NWIS] timeseries data files and prints the date and time of its occurrence along with the corresponding value.

 ## Version